Veri Logo

 Natural

-According to the FDA, the term “natural” means that nothing artificial or synthetic (including all color additives, even if they’re from a natural source) has been added to a food that wouldn’t normally contain that ingredient [6].
-So natural beef jerky, for instance, means that there are no preservatives or artificial ingredients added to the beef — often the package will say that it doesn’t contain nitrates and nitrites.
-But in other cases, “natural” is a free-for-all word.
-One example of this is natural peanut butter — which is often used to describe peanut butter that only includes peanuts (and sometimes salt) as the ingredient.
-But that doesn’t prevent brands like Skippy from including ingredients like palm oil, sugar, and salt in their natural peanut butter.
+According to the FDA, the term “natural” means that nothing artificial or synthetic (including all color additives, even if they’re from a natural source) has been added to a food that wouldn’t typically contain that ingredient [6].
+So natural beef jerky, for instance, means that no preservatives or artificial ingredients are added to the beef — often, the package will say that it doesn’t contain nitrates and nitrites.

 The FDA also doesn’t consider whether the term natural should describe any nutritional or other health benefits.
 Despite this, consumers repeatedly use this lingo when shaping their dietary choices — making it a prime example of the health halo effect.
 In fact, a 2016 survey found that 73% of consumers chose foods and beverages marked as “natural” — up from 59% in 2014 [7].